Kejda Gjermani her miscellaneous musings

 The other characters in Mad Men cannot afford this luxury of catharsis reserved for the likes of Betty and Tony.
 So in order to come off compelling they must be well stitched together in the first place and supplied with reasonable opportunities for behaving according to their nature.
 To that end, the creators should entertain clear intentions toward each character's role in the story and see to it that that role be fulfilled.
 When they don't, they end up with freaks such as Dr. Greg Harris, the husband of the lovely Joan Holloway, introduced as a frightening rapist but now mellowed into a pathetic sweetheart.
 Or Roger Sterling, distinguished for his pedestrian wit, who subjects himself to the indignity of dressing up as Santa for his office Christmas party in order to humor a client—a sadistic one—but goes out of his way to mortally offend and lose the business of another—a Japanese one—because...he fought them Japs in World War II.
 Or Peggy Olson, who never acts against her interests and seems to hold herself in high esteem—except that in the first season, Pete Campbell's humiliating insults to both her person and intelligence proved irresistible so she had to throw herself at him.
 About that whole affair, even Peggy's ignorance of being pregnant right up to the moment of delivery seemed more believable than the way these two people who secretly have a child together consequently treat each other.

 In sum, too many characters too often behave out of character.
-Far from adding depth, these arbitrary slips undermine any perceived coherence to the characters.
+Far from adding depth, these arbitrary slips undermine any perceived coherence to them.
 And even as the series progresses, we never get to know them any better than at the beginning.
 Take Don Draper.
 The glimpses into his brutal childhood, rendered as flashbacks, were intended as revelatory clues.
 But diminishing returns set in very quickly.
-In the end, Draper's past explains nothing of his present in concrete terms other than his unwillingness to physically chastise his son.
+In the end, Draper’s past explains nothing of his present in concrete terms other than his unwillingness to physically chastise his son.
 More generally, it justifies his bleak outlook of life—but to that end, a far less dark and complicated past could have sufficed.
 This is a case of the end not justifying the means.
 And notwithstanding the elaborate anticlimax that went into his making, Don Draper still remains opaque.
 What drives him to promiscuity?
 Abused and unloved as a child, from where does he derive his enviable self-confidence as an adult?
-And what's with the wistful imagery in his creative campaigns—the Don Draper signature?
-What's the source of all this sentimentality?
-Can he, so unhappy in his early days and unsatisfied with married life, have such ready, first-hand access, as it were, to the tenderest recesses of America's collective unconscious?
-And there's much more to Draper that doesn't quite add up.
+And what’s with the wistful imagery in his creative campaigns—the Don Draper signature?
+What’s the source of all this sentimentality?
+Can he, so unhappy in his early days and unsatisfied with married life, have such ready, first-hand access, as it were, to the tenderest recesses of America’s collective unconscious?
+And there’s much more to Draper that doesn’t quite add up.

-If the story the artist is interested in telling could have happened only in the past, then he has a valid reason for setting it in the past.
-That's because plot takes precedence.
-The historical setting belongs in the background and must subserve the story—not the other way around.
-Herein lies the fundamental flaw of Mad Men: in this reversal of artistic priorities.
-It is why the show feels so anemic throughout.
-Even the most complex characters can be reduced to embodiments of the Zeitgeist—marionettes whose strings show, animated rather whimsically by whatever emotions the writers deem most appropriate for illustrating the feel of the 60s at every turn.
-And what that supposed feel even consists of is a collage of second-hand impressions; most of them admittedly derived from the short stories of John Cheever—that literary master of everything insignificant in life.
-He is the quarry from which Weiner mined out most of the raw material that forms the background of Mad Men: the alcohol fumes and cigarette smoke that saturate the atmosphere, adultery as a common fact of life, dissatisfaction with a middle-class existence, detachment from one's spouse and family, and, on the whole, the pervasive suggestion of worms writhing about under every rock happily baking in the sun.
-Style in this case being inseparable from substance, heavy borrowing from the short stories of Cheever also manifests itself in the episodic, self-contained, almost cameo-like nature of Mad Men—the plot's penchant for degenerating into dead ends presented as delectable vignettes.
+And what were those mythical 60s even supposed to feel like?
+A collage of second-hand impressions; most of them admittedly derived from the short stories of John Cheever—that literary master of everything insignificant in life.
+He is the quarry from which Weiner dug up most of the raw material that went into the making of Mad Men’s background: the alcohol fumes and cigarette smoke that saturate the atmosphere, adultery as a common fact of life, dissatisfaction with a middle-class existence, detachment from one’s spouse and family, and, on the whole, the pervasive suggestion that worms writhe under every rock happily baking in the sun.
+Style in this case being inseparable from substance, heavy borrowing from the short stories of Cheever also manifests itself in the episodic, self-contained, almost cameo-like nature of Mad Men—the plot’s penchant for degenerating into dead ends presented as delectable vignettes.

 Greece and Serbia FRIENDLY